 Fabric embellishment is adding designs and texture to your quilt after it is finished.
 Typical quilting embellishments include applique and embroidery.
 Pintucks can also be added to blocks for texture and interest.

-Fat eight are quilting terms for a pre-cut piece of fabric that is cut from a ¼ yard piece of fabric.
+Fat eight are quilting term for a pre-cut piece of fabric that is cut from a ¼ yard piece of fabric.
 It is usually 9x22 inches in size.
-Fat eighth fabrics are great for quilting as you can numerous pieces from each fabric.
+Fat eighth fabrics are great for quilting as you can make numerous pieces from each fabric.

 Finger pressing refers to opening seams and pressing them flat with your fingers.
-In certain occasions it is used where ironing may damage the seam or fabric.
+On certain occasions, it is used where ironing may damage the seam or fabric.